 Going out for the evening doesn’t necessarily mean you have to wear heels.
 There are plenty of flat shoes around which are just as beautiful as a pair of stilettos!

 Look for pointed toes, embellishment, luxe fabrics such as velvet and dressy styles such as Mary Janes.

 How to wear some of the most challenging flat shoes

-Let’s quickly dispel the rumor that you need to be a celebrity, off duty model, or fashion blogger to be able to pull off oxfords.
-The menswear-inspired look can be worn by most any woman, as long as it is styled with body shape, fit, and tone in mind.
+Let’s quickly dispel the rumor that you need to be a celebrity, off-duty model, or fashion blogger to be able to pull off oxfords.
+The menswear-inspired look can be worn by almost any woman, as long as it is styled with body shape, fit, and tone in mind.
 Go with a monochromatic look to elongate your frame.

-Keep in mind that with such a traditionally masculine style, paying attention to balanced proportion, body shape, and tone are critical.
+Keep in mind that with such a traditionally masculine style, paying attention to balanced proportion, body shape, and tone is critical.
 Here are 3 ideas on how to approach wearing oxfords:

 - You can fully commit to a complete menswear look

 - You can go menswear light (with tones of menswear)

 - You can pair your oxfords with a very feminine look